-David Pastrnak’s Point Streak Ends At 13 Games After NHL Scoring Change
+NESN

 In the second period of the Bruins’ 4-2 loss to the Detroit Red Wings, Torey Krug scored on a goal assisted by David Krejci and David Pastrnak.
 The play extended Pastrnak’s point streak to a whopping 13 games.

-However, the NHL change the scoring Saturday morning, now listing Patrice Bergeron as the goal-scorer assisted by Krug and Krejci.
+However, the NHL changed the scoring Saturday morning, now listing Patrice Bergeron as the goal-scorer assisted by Krug and Krejci.
 Consequently, Pastrnak’s point streak has ended.

 Take a look: